david-sulton/tryhackme/Security Principles.md

     Explain security principles such as Defence-in-Depth, Zero Trust, and Trust but Verify.
     Introduce ISO/IEC 19249.
     Explain the difference between Vulnerability, Threat, and Risk.

+# CIA Triad
+- Confidentiality ensures that only the intended persons or recipients can access the data.
+- Integrity aims to ensure that the data cannot be altered; moreover, we can detect any alteration if it occurs.
+- Availability aims to ensure that the system or service is available when needed.
+-